 One commonly shared tidbit is not announcing travel plans loudly in public or online.
 This is the easiest way for burglars to know when people will be gone, making them a target for holiday home break-ins.
 Other things residents can do to deter holiday burglars:

 - Stop newspaper and mail delivery during their vacation.

 - Put home lamps or holiday lights on timers to make homes appear occupied.

 - Ensure all doors and windows are locked when leaving.

 While many of these are common sense tips, it is helpful to reshare as more residents go out of town during this time of year than around any other holiday throughout the year.
 By taking precautions prior to traveling, you can deter burglars around the community for residents both away and at home.

 5. Discuss How to Safely Receive Holiday Packages and Gifts

 The number of packages a property receives increases dramatically during the holiday season.
 In fact, a recent study by the National Multifamily Housing Council shows that the average apartment community typically receives 150 packages per week, and that number jumps to 270 packages per week during the holidays – an 81% increase1.

-For residents concerned about having their holiday deliveries nabbed by porch pirates, offering extended common area package pick-up hours or installing parcel lockers can help both community managers and residents deal with the package influx2.
+For residents concerned about having their holiday deliveries nabbed by porch pirates, offering extended common area package pick-up hours or installing an outdoor package drop box such as smart parcel lockers, can help both community managers and residents deal with the growing package influx2.